Sheila Kuehl

-Sheila James Kuehl (born February 9, 1941) is an American politician and retired actress, and served as the member of the Los Angeles County Board of Supervisors for the 3rd District and as board chair and chair pro tem.
+Sheila James Kuehl (born February 9, 1941) is an American politician and retired actress, who served as a member of the Los Angeles County Board of Supervisors for the 3rd District from 2014 to 2022.
 Kuehl was California's first openly gay state legislator, having previously served in the California State Senate and the California State Assembly, where she was the Assembly's first female speaker pro tem.

 Early life

 Kuehl was born Sheila Ann Kuehl in Tulsa, Oklahoma.
 Her father, Arthur, was an airplane construction worker at Douglas Aircraft.
 He was Catholic and her mother, Lillian, was Jewish.
 As a child actress, Kuehl performed under the stage name Sheila James.

 At age seven, Kuehl began to take tap dancing lessons.
 In one recital, Kuehl played an assistant in a skit called "The Old Sleuth" where she sat under a table listening for clues.
 To indicate she was listening, Kuehl made faces, which caused the audience to laugh and encouraged her to make more faces, resulting in more laughter.
 The skit was ruined, but the drama teacher, Mrs. Meglin, was impressed.
 Kuehl later recalled that Meglin told her mother, 'The kid's pretty funny.
 Can she read?'
 And my mother said, 'Oh, yeah, she can read, she skipped two grades, she's really very good.'
 Mrs. Meglin said, 'There's a radio series holding interviews...at an agent's office on Sunset Boulevard.
 Would you be interested in taking her to the interview?
 All she has to do is read...'

 So we went for the interview and there were like 150 or 200 kids there and all you did was read.
 And I was called back...and eventually I got the part in what probably was the last family radio series before it went all music and news...'"